RandomityGuy/MBHaxe/README.md

 # Build
 The `master` branch is currently for Marble Blast Platinum.
-If you want to build Marble Blast Gold, look for version [1.1.2 tag](https://github.com/RandomityGuy/MBHaxe/commits/1.1.2)
+If you want to build Marble Blast Gold, go to the [mbg](https://github.com/RandomityGuy/MBHaxe/tree/mbg) tag

 Requires Haxe 4.2.2 or above
 You require the following Haxe libraries: